 Will a variable speed pool pump save me money?

-If your existing standard pool pump is quite old, it will likely be pretty inefficient, too.
-So even if you were to run variable speed pool pumps on full for the same amount of time as the old one, you would save money as new variable speed pumps are more efficient.
-But using the new pump at a lower speed at certain times will save even more.
+If your existing standard pool pump is quite old, it will likely be inefficient, too.
+So even if you were to run variable speed pool pumps in full for the same amount of time as the old one, you would save money as new variable speed pumps are more efficient.
+However, using the new pump at a lower speed at certain times will save even more.

-How long should pool pump run in winter?
+How long should the pool pump run in winter?

-The length of time you should run a pool pump in winter depends on the climate where you live.
+The length of time you should run a pool pump in winter depends on the climate.
 It is different if you live in a cold or warmer climate.

 If you live somewhere that can reach low temperatures and the water could freeze, then during those cold periods, you really need to either winterize the pool or, when the temperature may drop below freezing, run the pump to ensure the water in the pool and the pipes does not freeze.

-If you have a variable speed pump, some of these have a winter setting, turning the pump on when the temperature falls to a particular level.
+If you have a variable-speed pump, some have a winter setting, which turns the pump on when the temperature falls to a particular level.

-Where I live, the minimum winter temperature at night is around 52 degrees Fahrenheit / 11 degrees Centigrade (yes, I know, poor me), so I just leave the pump on an 8-hour timer all the time.
+Where I live, the minimum winter temperature at night is around 52 degrees Fahrenheit / 11 degrees Centigrade (yes, I know, poor me), so I always leave the pump on an 8-hour timer.

-Yes, it will to some extent.
-As discussed above, light is an important factor in the growth of algae.
-So if you have a pool cover on, which is generally a dark blue, then less light shines on the water, so algae will be less likely to grow.
-Therefore, in theory, you could run the pool pump for less time.
+Yes, it will, to some extent.
+As discussed above, light is an important factor in algae growth.
+If you have a pool cover on, which is generally dark blue, then less light shines on the water, so algae will be less likely to grow.
+Therefore, theoretically, you could run the pool pump for less time.

-In practice, I rarely reduce the time the pump is on when I have my pool cover (mainly in the spring and autumn to help keep the warmth in).
+In practice, I rarely reduce the pump time when I have my pool cover (mainly in the spring and autumn to help keep the warmth in).

 Can you swim while the pool filter is running?